Retirees are living longer

 Withdrawing from your retirement funds during a market downturn can risk your long-term income.
 Diversifying can help protect your savings against downturns.
 A financial professional can help guide you.

 Annuities are tax-deferred and can be a big help during your retirement years — providing you with guaranteed income and a sense of security.
-Nearly 70 percent of retirees who own an annuity have more confidence their savings and investments will last longer.3

 Get familiar with Social Security